Randomized LU Decomposition: Randomized LU

 with failure probability $1.1 \cdot 10^{-49}$.
-The same setup for Eq. \ref{eq:bound_halko} gives
+The same setup for Eq. \eqref{eq:bound_halko} gives

 with failure probability $2.72\cdot 10^{-4}$.
-Clearly, in this example Eq. \ref{eq:bound_for_svd} provides a sharper bound both in accuracy and failure probability.
+Clearly, in this example, Eq. \ref{eq:bound_for_svd} provides a better bound for both accuracy and failure probability.

-Fig.~\ref{fig:bound_oversample} compares between the asymptotic behaviors of the bounds in Eqs. \ref{eq:bound_halko_asym} and \ref{eq:bound_svd_asym}.
-This figure shows that when there is a small oversampling (small $p$), then the bound in Eq. \ref{eq:bound_for_svd}, which is indicated by the red line, is asymptotically sharper in comparison to the bound in Eq. \ref{eq:bound_halko_asym} which is indicated by the dashed blue line.
-As the oversampling increases the bounds coincide.
+Figure \ref{fig:bound_oversample} compares the asymptotic behaviors of the bounds in Eqs. \eqref{eq:bound_halko_asym} and \eqref{eq:bound_svd_asym}.
+This figure shows that when there is a small oversampling (small $p$), then the bound in Eq. \eqref{eq:bound_for_svd}, which is indicated by the red line, is asymptotically better in comparison to the bound in Eq. \eqref{eq:bound_halko_asym} which is indicated by the dashed blue line.
+As the oversampling increases, the bounds coincide.